Ghoul School is back in session for Fright Fest

 “Being that character and hearing those screams – it’s my favorite time of year, my favorite thing to do is to get into that character, be that monster to go and scare new people every day, it’s a challenge," said Farber.

-Fright Fest at Six Flags New England runs on Fridays, Saturdays, and Sundays through November 5.
-To learn more click here.
+Fright Fest at Six Flags New England runs on Fridays, Saturdays, and Sundays through Nov.
+5. To learn more, click here.

 Jimmy Altman is a reporter at FOX61 News.
 He can be reached at jaltman@fox61.com.
 Follow him on Facebook, X and Instagram.